blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 **Note on what it cannot fix.** WP-Cron only advances on a page visit, so on a site with no traffic neither mechanism runs.
-That case is unsolvable in-process and is why the pay page still polls.
+That case is unsolvable in-process and is why the default `Hybrid` mode retains the guarded browser fallback.

 ---